Annulate lamella

-These lamella are characteristics for the oocytes, spermatocytes, some somatic and cancer cells.
+These lamella are characteristics of the oocytes, spermatocytes, some somatic and cancer cells.
 They are characteristic of actively growing cells, including many functions in genetic information transfer and storage.
 They are probably formed from the nuclear envelope.

 Similar membranes are found in both the cytoplasm and nucleoplasm.
-In the nucleoplasm, they are small, irregular, as well as short-lived.
+In the nucleoplasm, they are small, irregular, and short-lived.
 It has been established that in some conditions ribosomes are directly connected to the annulate lamellar membrane, supposing a role in the process of protein synthesis.